 - Commitment to leave Ireland on the expiry of your visa

-* The estimated cost of living in Ireland for a student during one academic year is 7,000 EUR.
-Non-EEA students who are studying for a period of fewer than 6 months are required to prove that they are able to support living costs of 500 EUR/month.
+The estimated costs of living in Ireland for a student during one academic year are 7,000 EUR.
+Non-EU/EEA students who are studying for a period of fewer than 6 months are required to prove that they are able to handle living costs of 500 EUR/month.

-- work part-time (up to 20 hours per week during semesters)
+- part-time: up to 20 hours per week during semesters

 However, they have to meet the following criteria:

-2. Be enrolled in a study programme that is included on the government's list of visa eligible courses.
+- Be enrolled in a study programme that is included on the government's list of visa eligible courses

-If you enrolled for a study degree that lasts longer than three months, you will need to register at the local Garda National Immigration Bureau (GNIB) as soon as you arrive in Ireland.
+If you enrolled for a study degree that lasts longer than 3 months, you will need to register at the local Garda National Immigration Bureau (GNIB) as soon as you arrive in Ireland.